-An increase in Medicare Part B premiums will eat into the 2022 cost-of-living adjustment announced last month by Social Security.
+An increase in Medicare Part B premiums will eat into the 2022 cost-of-living adjustment recently announced by Social Security.
 (Part B covers physician services, outpatient care, certain home health services, medical equipment, and medications given in doctors' offices.)

-Most people using traditional Medicare have their Part B premiums deducted directly from their Social Security.
-So a premium increase has a direct impact on a retiree's monthly SS benefit.
+Most Medicare recipients have Part B premiums deducted directly from their monthly Social Security check, so rising Part B premiums have a direct impact on the amount of a retiree's monthly benefit.

-In addition to the Part B premium increase, the Part B deductible will be going up too.
-Here are the 2022 dollar amounts, announced in a news release from the Centers for Medicare & Medicaid Services (CMS):
+In addition to the premium increase, the Part B deductible is going up too.
+Here are the specific dollar amounts for the increases from the Centers for Medicare & Medicaid Services (CMS):

-Those are steep increases.
-In percentage terms, the Part B premium is going up 14.5%, and the Part B deductible is rising by 14.8%.
+In percentage terms, the Part B premium is going up 14.5% and the Part B deductible is rising by 14.8%.
 (In contrast, Social Security's cost of living increase for 2022 is 5.9%.)

 The Part B surcharge

-The amount of the surcharge is based on one's Modified Adjusted Gross Income from two years earlier.
-(So 2022 IRMAA thresholds are based on 2020 income.)
+Higher-income Medicare recipients must also pay a Part B premium surcharge known as the Income Related Monthly Adjustment Amount (IRMAA).
+That amount of the surcharge is based on one's Modified Adjusted Gross Income from two years earlier.
+So 2022 IRMAA thresholds are based on 2020 income.

 Here's a CMS table showing the surcharge amounts and total premiums at various levels of income.
-The first column lists the brackets for single taxpayers.
-The second column shows the brackets for married couples filing jointly (the surcharge amount is per person).
+(The first column lists the brackets for single taxpayers.
+The second column has the brackets for married couples filing jointly, however the surcharge shown is per person.)

-If you're facing an IRRMA surcharge in 2022 but your income is significantly lower than it was in 2020 (the year Medicare is using for reference), you can appeal.
-Medicare might drop the surcharge.
+If you're facing an IRRMA surcharge and your income is now significantly lower than it was in 2020, you can make an appeal and the surcharge might be dropped.

-None of this is very cheery, but there is some relatively good news in the data released by the Centers for Medicare & Medicaid Services.
-The average 2022 premium for Medicare Part D — private health plans that cover prescription drugs — will be up only slightly in 2022: $33.00 per month, compared to $31.47 this year.
-(Again, higher-income beneficiaries pay more — income-related surcharges apply to Part D premiums too.)
+There is some relatively good news.
+CMS announced that the average 2022 premium for Part D — private health plans that cover prescription drugs — will be up only slightly in 2022: $33.00 per month, compared to $31.47 this year.
+(Higher-income beneficiaries will pay the most for prescription coverage because income-related surcharges apply to Part D premiums too.)

-Another bright spot: The average premium for Medicare Advantage plans will be lower next year than this year — $19 per month, compared to $21.22 in 2021.
-Medicare Advantage is the private-plan alternative to traditional Medicare.
+Another bright spot: The average premium for Medicare Advantage plans will be lower in 2022 — at $19 per month, compared to $21.22 in 2021, according to CMS.
+Medicare Advantage is the private plan alternative to traditional Medicare.

 The annual Open Enrollment period for Medicare continues through Dec.
 7, 2021.
-During Open Enrollment, people eligible for Medicare have the opportunity to compare plans/options and change coverage for the year ahead.
+During Open Enrollment, people eligible for Medicare have the opportunity to compare options and change plans/coverage for the following year.